PublicaMundi/labs.geodata.gov.gr/deploy/prod/README.md

 The minimal requirements for Ansible to execute tasks on a host machine (for now just Python) can be fullfilled with an Ansible adhoc command.
-For example, we can install them to all known hosts as below:
+For example, we can install them to all known hosts that can be accessed externally (the group `external`) as below:

-    ansible -m script -a install-ansible-prereqs.sh all
+    ansible -m script -a install-ansible-prereqs.sh external

 ### Requirements for control machine

 We assume the following command-line utilities are available at Ansible's control machine:

 * wget
 * jq

 ### Required files